 These stories are pure fiction from Wyatt Prince, murderer

-Those are both stories pulled directly from scenes in the movies.
-Prince must think that everybody is as stupid as he is.
+Prince pulled both of those stories directly from scenes in the movies.
+He must think that everybody is as stupid as he is.
 How else could he convince himself that anybody would believe him?
 Besides, if he ever came across a gun of any nature, he would have sold it for crack within the first five minutes, not strapped it around his neck.

 Let us look back for a minute and understand why Wyatt Prince, murderer and coward, will be out after only a few years despite having done a home invasion and murder.